-The Company has a whistleblowing protection policy in place (Whistleblower Policy), a copy of which is available on its website.
+The Company has a whistleblowing protection policy in place, a copy of which is available on its website.
+All whistleblower activities are facilitated by an independent third party provider in order to minimise concerns around conflicts or other difficulties in reporting.

 Under that policy, the Company encourages all employees to speak out if they have concerns about any unlawful, unethical or irresponsible behaviour within the Company.
-The Company has established an external helpline to assist persons to report, or receive guidance in respect of reporting, suspected reportable conduct under the Whistleblower Policy, which can be done on an anonymous basis.
+The Company has an external helpline to assist persons to report, or receive guidance in respect of reporting, suspected reportable conduct under the Whistleblower Policy, which can be done on an anonymous basis.
 The CEO is informed of all incidents reported under the Whistleblower Policy (other than those which involves the CEO or a senior executive that reports directly to the CEO, where the matter will be referred directly to the Chair of the Audit & Risk Committee).
 The CEO will inform the Board of any material incidents reported under the Whistleblower Policy.